-Policy & Advocacy Directorbhurley@thechildrensagenda.org Brigit Hurley is Policy and Advocacy Director for The Children’s Agenda.
+Policy & Advocacy Directorbhurley@thechildrensagenda.org Brigit Hurley is the Policy and Advocacy Director for The Children’s Agenda.
 Brigit has primary responsibility for our annual, detailed analyses of the proposed City, County, and State budgets, and directs our budget advocacy efforts.
 She leads our data collection and maintenance efforts, keeping us up-to-date on children’s outcome indicators.
 Brigit also staffs The Children’s Agenda’s Interfaith Collaborative and its year-round advocacy activities, anchored by the annual Children’s Interfaith Weekend in October.
 Brigit serves on a number of issue-based coalitions such as the Greater Rochester After-School Alliance (GRASA) and Roc/ACTS Education Task Force.
 She came to TCA from Catholic Family Center, where she spent ten years in the Office of Social Policy working on issue advocacy and faith-based education and outreach on topics such as poverty, children’s mental health, and immigration reform.
 Prior to that, she served as Coordinator of the Rochester Toy Library for SPCC and the Junior League.
 Brigit earned a Master of Public Affairs degree from the Hubert H. Humphrey Institute at the University of Minnesota.
 Brigit lives in Scottsville, NY with her husband and 4 children.

-Jeff Kaczorowski, MD:
+Jeff Kaczorowski, MD

-Senior AdvisorJeffrey_Kaczorowski@URMC.Rochester.edu Jeffrey Kaczorowski, MD is Senior Advisor to The Children’s Agenda, and Professor of Pediatrics and Vice Chair for Government and Community Relations at Golisano Children’s Hospital at the University of Rochester School of Medicine and Dentistry.
-Prior to Jeff’s 10-year tenure with The Children’s Agenda, he co-founded the nationally award-winning Pediatric Links with the Community (PLC) program at the University of Rochester, now known as the Hoekelman Center for Leadership in Community Health.
-Jeff is currently the Director of the American Academy of Pediatrics National Community Pediatrics Training Initiative that promotes training activities that empower future pediatricians to become leaders in improving the health of all children in their communities through community-based and child advocacy efforts across the United States.
+Senior AdvisorJeffrey_Kaczorowski@URMC.Rochester.edu Jeffrey Kaczorowski, MD is the Senior Advisor to The Children’s Agenda, and Professor of Pediatrics and Vice Chair for Government and Community Relations at Golisano Children’s Hospital at the University of Rochester School of Medicine and Dentistry.
+Prior to Jeff’s 13-year tenure with The Children’s Agenda, he co-founded the nationally award-winning Pediatric Links with the Community (PLC) program at the University of Rochester, now known as the Hoekelman Center for Leadership in Community Health.
+Jeff is currently the Director of the American Academy of Pediatrics National Community Pediatrics Training Initiative which promotes training activities that empower future pediatricians to become leaders in improving the health of all children in their communities, through community-based and child advocacy efforts across the United States.
 Jeff holds a Bachelor’s degree from Colgate University and a M.D from the University of Rochester School of Medicine & Dentistry.

 Chief Executive Officerlarry@thechildrensagenda.org Larry Marx is the CEO of The Children’s Agenda.
-Originally joining the organization as a part-time Development Director when his family moved to Rochester, Larry has overseen The Children’s Agenda’s growth from 4 people to a staff of 11 and a budget of over $1 million; the organization accepts no government funding.
-Larry has helped facilitate the organization’s strategic plan, organized The Children’s Agenda’s Interfaith Collaborative, and has helped lead the organization’s advocacy strategies.
-In the past year, Larry was elected Board Co-Chair of the national Partnership for America’s Children, a federation of 54 children’s advocacy organizations in 42 states.
-Larry serves on the Steering Committee, as well as on the Conveners and Executive Committee of ROC the Future and in leadership of Great Schools for All.
-In line with his commitment to social justice, Larry also serves on the Community Relations Committee of the Greater Rochester Jewish Federation and chairs its legislative lunch committee.
-In 2016, Larry was honored for his advocacy work for children and youth with awards from Action for a Better Community and the Rochester chapter of the National Council for Jewish Women, each award named after those organizations’ founders.
-Prior to settling in Rochester, Larry served as Executive Director of Citizen Action of Wisconsin, the largest public interest group in that state, for 12 years.
-He has also worked in philanthropy, as Program Officer for the Proteus Fund, a national foundation, and as Executive Director of the Donor Collaborative of Wisconsin.
-Larry has participated in over 100 issue advocacy and election campaigns in Illinois, Wisconsin and Minnesota.
+Larry originally joined the organization as a part-time Development Director.
+He has overseen The Children’s Agenda’s growth from 4 employees to a staff of 11, and a budget of over $1M.
+Larry has helped facilitate the organization’s strategic plan, organized its Interfaith Collaborative, and helped lead the organization’s advocacy strategies.
+Larry is Board Co-Chair of the national Partnership for America’s Children, serves on the Steering Committee as well as on the Conveners and Executive Committee of ROC the Future, and he is in leadership of Great Schools for All.
+Larry also serves on the Community Relations Committee of the Greater Rochester Jewish Federation and chairs its legislative lunch committee.
+He was honored by Action for a Better Community and the Rochester chapter of the National Council for Jewish Women for his advocacy work.
+Prior to settling in Rochester, Larry was Executive Director of Citizen Action of Wisconsin.
+He was also Program Officer for the Proteus Fund and Executive Director of the Donor Collaborative of Wisconsin.
+He has participated in over 100 issue advocacy and election campaigns.
 Larry is married to Deb Rosen, Managing Director for Strategic Partnerships at the Hillside Family of Agencies.
-Together they are the proud parents of Natalie and Naomi and members of Temple Sinai.
+Together they are the proud parents of Natalie and Naomi, and members of Temple Sinai.